Categorical Complexity: Introduction

 In order to relate the new notion of categorical complexity, with pre-existing notions of (non-uniform) complexity, such as circuit complexity, or lengths of straight-line programs (we refer the reader to the books \cite{Burgisser-book1,Burgisser-book2} for these notions), we prove certain comparison theorems.
 The first set of such theorems are about affine varieties, affine schemes, and algebras over a field.
 We show that the affine zero-set of a polynomial with low arithmetic circuit complexity has low limit complexity (Theorem~\ref{thm_circuittodiagram}); on the other hand, if $X$ is a variety with low limit complexity, then it is \emph{isomorphic} to the zero-set of a polynomial with low arithmetic circuit complexity (Theorem~\ref{thm_diagramtocircuit}).
 The same results hold for affine schemes and algebras.
 For projective schemes in $\PP^{n}$: by building affine pieces with limits and then gluing them using colimits, we show that the mixed complexity of a projective scheme is bounded above by a constant multiple of $n^2N$, where $N$ is the arithmetic circuit complexity of its defining equations.

 The categorical complexities of isomorphic varieties are equal by definition, while circuit complexity, being a non-geometric attribute, does not share this property.
 In order to reconcile these two notions, we consider in Section~\ref{sec:comparisons} two additional categories where circuit complexity of polynomials is, in a sense, embedded into categorical complexity.
 The first of these is the category of pairs of graded algebras, constructed specifically to make this embedding possible.
-Still, it remains to be seen how complexity in this category compares to arithmetic circuit complexity of polynomials, or to the complexity of projective varieties discussed in \cite{isik16}.
+Still, it remains to be seen how complexity in this category compares to arithmetic circuit complexity of polynomials, or to the complexity of projective varieties discussed in \cite{Isik2019}.
 The second category considered here is the category of modules over polynomial rings, where we prove that the colimit complexities of a sequence of morphism diagram $\left(k\left[ x_1,\dots,x_n \right] \xto{1\mapsto f_n} k\left[ x_1,\dots,x_n \right]\right)_{n > 0}$ are bounded by a quasi-polynomial function of $n$, if and only if the arithmetic circuit complexities of the sequence $(f_n)_{n > 0}$ are also bounded by a quasi-polynomial function of $n$ (cf. Remark \ref{rem:RMod}).

 In Section~\ref{sec:functors}, we discuss the behavior of categorical complexity under the action of functors.
 Limit and colimit computations are preserved under right and left adjoints respectively.
 We define the complexity of a functor $F:\cC \to \cD$ as a function $C(F)(n)$ of $n$, where $C(F)(n)$ is the supremum of the complexity of $F(D)$, where $D$ runs over all diagrams in $\cC$ whose complexity is less than or equal to $n$.
-The question of whether the complexity of the "image functor" (see Definition \ref{def:images}) on the morphism category $\cC^{\arrowdiagram}$ is polynomially bounded, is the categorical analogue of the P vs NP problem for the category $\cC$.
+We posit that the question of whether the complexity of the ``image functor'' (see Definition \ref{def:images}) on the morphism category $\cC^{\arrowdiagram}$ is polynomially bounded, is the categorical analogue of the P vs NP problem for the category $\cC$ (cf. discussion in the beginning of Section~\ref{subsec:complexity-of-image-functor}).
 We investigate this question in the context of limit complexity in the categories of semi-linear and semi-algebraic sets, and answer it in the negative.
 Our final result is an analysis of the colimit complexity of the image functor for the category of modules over polynomial rings.

 Finally, in Section~\ref{sec:open} we list several open problems and future research direction in the area of categorical complexity.